 Tong Street, Dudley Hill, Bradford, West Yorkshire

 In the 1920s the Bierley estate was developed on the southeastern outskirts of Bradford, and a Catholic school was built to designs by Empsall, Clarkson & Clarke, opening in 1929.
-The Assembly Hall was used for Mass.
-In 1940 St Columba’s was established as a parish separate from St Anne’s but it was not until the 1950s that a site for the building of a church and presbytery was found on Tong Street.
+The assembly hall was used for Mass.
+In 1940 St Columba’s was established as a separate parish but it was not until the 1950s that a site for the building of a church and presbytery was found on Tong Street.
 Building began in 1958 and the church was formally opened on 3 October 1959.
-The church was reordered circa 1990, by Peter Langtry-Langton.
+The sanctuary was reordered circa 1990, by Peter Langtry-Langton.

 The church has the altar facing roughly northeast but in this section all references will be to conventional orientation, i.e. as if the altar faced east.

 The large windows give a bright and airy interior.
 The proportions of the interior are more square than oblong, owing to the need to accommodate 420 seats on a constricted site.
 The space is undivided by columns and open to the apex of the roof, with broad A trusses.
 A round-arch opens to the sanctuary and is flanked by lower blind round arches, that to the left originally opened into a chapel but is now a meeting room.
 The majority of the walls are finished in the same brick as the exterior; only the upper parts are plastered and painted.
 West gallery with narthex below.
 Pews of West African mahogany.
 The sanctuary has an arched baldacchino reflecting the arch of the window below.
 Stained glass in the east window symbolising the Holy Spirit and the four Evangelists, possibly by Clokey of Belfast.
-The sanctuary was re- ordered circa 1990 and now has a small marble altar, tabernacle stand, ambo and side table.
+The sanctuary was reordered circa 1990 and now has a small marble altar, tabernacle stand, ambo and side table.
 The sanctuary is carpeted and the floor levels altered and brought forward into the nave.
 Octagonal stone font with unusual banded base.
-Stations of the Cross and several statues, of no particular artistic merit.

 Original Date: 1958